tryabby/abby/README.md

 - `docs`: a [Next.js](https://nextjs.org/) with [Nextra](https://nextra.site/)
 - `web`: another [Next.js](https://nextjs.org/) app using the [T3 Stack](https://create.t3.gg/)
-- `core`: The A/BBY core JavaScript SDK which all other JS SDKs are based on
+- `core`: The Abby core JavaScript SDK which all other JS SDKs are based on
-- `react`: The A/BBY React SDK
+- `react`: The Abby React SDK
-- `next`: The A/BBY Next.js SDK
+- `next`: The Abby Next.js SDK
-- `angular`: The A/BBY Angular SDK
+- `angular`: The Abby Angular SDK
-- `svelte`: The A/BBY Svelte SDK
+- `svelte`: The Abby Svelte SDK

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).